upros/acme-integrations/draft-ietf-acme-integrations.md

 "The nature of communication between an EST server and a CA is not described in this document."

 This section outlines how ACME could be used for communication between the EST RA and the CA. The example call flow leverages {{!I-D.ietf-acme-subdomains}} and shows the RA proving ownership of a parent domain using the 'dns-01' challenge type, with individual client certificates being subdomains under that parent domain.
-ACME {{!RFC8555}} defines how the ACME client, which in this example is the EST RA, and ACME server interact with the DNS system.
+ACME {{!RFC8555, Section 8.4}} defines how the ACME client, which in this example is the EST RA, and ACME server interact with the DNS system.
 Please refer to ACME {{!RFC8555}} for details on all relevant DNS operations.

 Use of {{!I-D.ietf-acme-subdomains}} is an optional optimization that reduces DNS and ACME traffic overhead.
 The RA could of course prove ownership of every explicit client certificate identifier.